Roasted Green Beans with Mushrooms and Bacon

 Thyroid-healthy Recipe Highlights:

-- Just 1 cremini mushroom provides 7% DV of selenium, a nutrient important for the production and regulation of thyroid hormones.
+- Mushrooms: Just 1 cremini mushroom provides 7% DV of selenium, a nutrient important for the production and regulation of thyroid hormones.

 - Sea salt is a natural source of iodine as well as numerous other bioavailable trace minerals.